cbartle891/draft-deprecate-ffdh/draft-bartle-tls-deprecate-ffdhe.md

 exploited to reveal the encrypted premaster secret.

 Raccoon does not apply to non-ephemeral elliptic curve DH suites, since the same timing side channel does not exist.
-However, such re-use is still discouraged, and thus deprecated in this document.
+However, such re-use is still discouraged and thus deprecated in this document.

 # Acknowledgments

-This document was inspired by discussion on the TLS WG mailing list and a suggestion by Filippo Valsorda following release of the {{Raccoon}} attack.
+This document was inspired by discussion on the TLS WG mailing list and a suggestion by Filippo Valsorda following the release of the {{Raccoon}} attack.
+Thanks to Christopher A. Wood for writing up the initial draft of this document.